lamafab/kagome/audit_review.md

     - If it does not, encode as `0x00`.
     - If it does and boolean is `false`, encode as `0x01`.
     - If it does and boolean is `true`, encode as `0x02`.
-2. Write result to buffer.
+2. Writes the result to buffer.

 ```cpp
 auto result = OptionalBool::TRUE;